What Does JAMS Stand For in Arbitration? Understanding Its Role in Dispute Resolution

 FAQ

-What exactly does [anonymized] stand for?
+What exactly does JAMS stand for?

-Is arbitration through [anonymized] legally binding?
+Is arbitration through JAMS legally binding?

 Yes.
-Arbitration awards under [anonymized] are binding if parties agreed via a valid arbitration clause.
+Arbitration awards under JAMS are binding if parties agreed via a valid arbitration clause.
 Awards may be confirmed in court under the Federal Arbitration Act (9 U.S.C. §§ 9-13) or applicable state arbitration laws for enforcement purposes.

-Can I challenge a [anonymized] arbitration award?
+Can I challenge a JAMS arbitration award?

 Award challenges are severely limited but possible if procedural irregularities, arbitrator bias, or jurisdictional errors occurred.
 Challenges are governed by the Federal Arbitration Act or state laws and are usually heard in courts upon a party’s petition to vacate or modify the award.